s-ewbank/MARIPoSA/README.md

 <img src="other/MARIPoSA_icon.png" alt="alt text" width="150" height="150">

 ### Description
+**What?** MARIPoSA (Manageable And Reproducible Integrated Pose Segmentation Analysis) is a platform for unified analysis of naturalistic animal and human behavior data in the native formats of a variety of open source tools.

+**How?** Using the MARIPoSA toolkit, you can create a project with your pose estimation or segmentation data and subsequently define subgroups, implement behavioral summary statistics, classify or regress conditions, perform simulations, or execute other advanced analytical techniques.
+The toolkit is currently equipped for analysis of data output from the following softwares:
+* Variational Animal Motion Embedding (VAME)
+* Keypoint-MoSeq
+* DeepLabCut
+* SLEAP
+* OpenFace

-MARIPoSA (Manageable And Reproducible Integrated Pose Segmentation Analysis) is a platform for unified analysis of naturalistic animal and human behavior data in the native formats of a variety of open source tools.
-Computational pose analysis represents a promising future direction in both animal and human research; however, tools for investigation in this area generally output raw data in non-interchangeable formats, leaving researchers without a clear direction for interpreting their data and comparing with what exists in the literature.
+**Why?** Computational pose analysis represents a promising future direction in both animal and human research; however, tools for investigation in this area generally output raw data in non-interchangeable formats, leaving researchers without a clear direction for interpreting their data and comparing with what exists in the literature.
 The purpose of MARIPoSA is to provide a resource for analyzing and visualizing naturalistic behavioral data while also promoting the creation of robust shared technical practices for the field at large.

 ### Installation
 Installing the conda environment: